 There is a response to prioritised needs such as censuses

-The predictability of both nowcast and forecast also relies on aid providers committing to maintaining the transparency and timeliness of their aid data.
+The predictability of both nowcast and forecast on funding to data and statistics also relies on aid providers committing to maintaining the transparency and timeliness of their aid data.

 In addition, these forecasts should be interpreted with caution.
-Even if the above models indicate a significant increase in the coming years, the data and statistics community should not claim victory until this has fully materialised and the CT-GAP for Sustainable Development Data has been fully funded.
+Even if the above models indicate a significant increase in the coming years, the data and statistics community should not claim victory until the funding gap for data and statistics is fully closed.

 Due to the uncertainty caused by the COVID-19 pandemic, the forecasting results from this methodology were not presented in PRESS 2020.
 These will appear in the future PARIS21 publications once more evidence becomes available.